Assessing the Fertility Status of Men with Spinal Muscular Atrophy (SMA)

 • Two semen analyses over the initial 3-month study period

-• Semen analysis will be conducted using home collection techniques and mailed to a centralized laboratory.
+• Semen analyses will be conducted using home collection techniques and mailed to a centralized laboratory.

 • A one-time reproductive hormonal panel will be obtained at a local Quest Laboratory.